Cyberpsychology

 Traditional psychology has long studied identity formation, but cyberpsychology examines how we curate multiple simultaneous identities across platforms.
 You might be a buttoned-up professional on LinkedIn, a supportive parent in a Facebook group, an edgy meme-sharer on Twitter, and explore different aspects of your sexuality on dating apps—all authentically “you,” yet compartmentalized in ways previous generations never experienced.

 This isn’t necessarily pathological fragmentation; it can reflect healthy identity exploration and contextual self-presentation.
 But it can also create psychological strain—the exhaustion of maintaining different personas, anxiety about contexts collapsing (when your boss sees your party photos), or confusion about one’s “true” self.
+Our digital identity psychology shapes how we present ourselves online.

 Case study: social media and body image